nanea808/first-challenge/README.md

 ## License

-Please refete to the LICENSE in the repo.
+Please refer to the LICENSE in the repo.